How To Crochet An Octopus For A Preemie

 **Please be aware that the octos featured in this post should meet the standards required by the people campaigning.**

-**Do not make these to give to other babies or young children as the tentacles may pose as a choking hazard.
-Please use common sense when making and giving these octos.**
+**Do not make these to give to other babies or young children, as the tentacles may pose a choking hazard.

-- What kind of yarn can I use for making the octopuses?
+What kind of yarn can I use to make the octopuses?

 Remember to stuff the octopus full so that it saves its shape after washing.

-- Is using safe eyes, buttons or beads safe?
+Is using safety eyes, buttons, or beads safe?

-We recommend crochet or embroidered eyes or leaving the faces blank.
+We recommend crocheting or embroidered eyes or leaving the faces blank.

-- What to do when tentacles are not twisted much?
+What do you do when the tentacles are not twisted much?

-It does not matter how much tentacles are twisted.
+It does not matter how many tentacles are twisted.

-For the safety reasons, it is very important the stretched tentacles are not longer than 22cm.
+Additionally, for safety reasons, the stretched tentacles must not be longer than 22 cm.

-We ask that you avoid making octopuses out of solid red or black colours, as red can be mistaken for blood or make it difficult for nurses to see whether babies are bleeding and black can overstimulate the babies.
+This is because red can be mistaken for blood or make it difficult for nurses to detect bleeding, while black may overstimulate the babies.

-The stitch should not create any little holes especially after stuffing the octopus.
+Moreover, the stitches should not form any small holes, especially after stuffing the octopus.

 1. A wonderful free octopus crochet pattern from mynomadhome.com.